Toppenn/Dark-Vessel-Inspection-Triage/README.md

    suggested action, and the innocent explanation that could account for the indicator.
 7. **Validates its own output** against the factual dossier, and refuses to issue a report that fails.

 ---

+## Where this sits, and what it does not claim

+**Stated first, so the project is not oversold.** The data fusion this system sits on top of already exists and is deployed:

+- The **EFCA–EMSA** interagency service has over 500 registered fisheries control users and correlates VMS, terrestrial and satellite AIS, LRIT, Vessel Detection Service radar reports and Copernicus imagery.
+- Over a thousand users access **EMSA's Integrated Maritime Services**, with intensive use of Automated Behaviour Monitoring algorithms.
+Risk-based control planning is already a requirement of the Control Regulation, not an innovation.
+- **Commercial fisheries monitoring centre software** correlating SAR detections against VMS tracks is deployed and on the market.
+- **Global Fishing Watch** publishes Sentinel-1 vessel detections labelled as matched or unmatched to AIS.
+It is the source the live data path is written against.
+- Nationally, Spain's **fisheries monitoring centre** operates around the clock on the SIPE systems.

+**This project is not** a detector, not a fusion platform, and not a risk engine competing with any of the above.

+**What it adds** sits downstream of all of it: a **written, checkable justification for each targeting decision**.
+An algorithm raises an alert; it does not produce the reasoning an authority needs afterwards — why this vessel and not that one, which provision is at stake, and what innocent explanation would account for the same observation.
+Today an analyst writes that by hand.
+That is not a productivity problem; it is a requirement of administrative law.

+And the hardest part to copy is not the drafting.
+It is the duty of caution expressed as executable rules, including the guarantee about what must **never be omitted**.

+---